Dylan Lauren

-Dylan Lauren is an American businesswoman.
+Dylan Lauren (born May 9, 1974) is an American businesswoman.
 She is the daughter of American fashion designer Ralph Lauren, and the owner of New York City's Dylan's Candy Bar, which claims to be the "largest candy store in the world".

 Early life and education

 Dylan was born in New York City, the daughter of Ricky Ann Loew-Beer and Ralph Lauren.
 Her father was the son of Belarusian-Jewish immigrants; her mother was the daughter of a Jewish father and a Catholic mother, both immigrants from Austria.
 Dylan is the youngest of three children, she has two older brothers, including David Lauren.

 She attended the Dalton School in New York City and graduated from Duke University, where she studied art history.
 She was a member of Kappa Alpha Theta at Duke.

 Career

 Dylan founded Dylan's Candy Bar in 2001.
 She was inspired after seeing Willy Wonka & the Chocolate Factory on her sixth birthday.
 She was named one of the Top 25 Most Stylish New Yorkers by US Weekly in 2007.
 Her favorite designers include Ralph Lauren, Alice and Olivia, and 7 For All Mankind.

 In 2010 Lauren released a book, “Dylan’s Candy Bar: Unwrap Your Sweet Life.”
 In December 2015, Dylan launched Dylan's Candy BarN, a granting foundation dedicated to supporting animal welfare organizations.

 In 2017, Dylan began starring as a judge on the ABC reality series The Toy Box.